magoun/sccodes-php-track/README.md

 - [x] Clean up my version of the file from the first PHP Workshop.
 - [x] Create the GitHub Repo for the PHP Track.
 - [x] Test README.md appearance on GitHub (actions and relative links).
-- [ ] Create instructions for getting PHP 7.2 and Laravel set up on c9.io.
+- [x] Create instructions for getting PHP 7.2 and Laravel set up on c9.io.
     * Laravel section complete!
     * Gabriel has a good chunk of this available on slack already.
+    * PHP7.2 section complete
 - [ ] Learn what the submit button does for PHP
     * Is there a post request?
 It doesn't change the html handle...
     * Can you set a custom href on submit?